epicodus-lessons/address-book-update/README.md

 * Mock a database by creating an AddressBook constructor that is a global variable.
 This gives students some introduction to database concepts and also avoids convoluted use of `this` to identify contacts.
 * Introduce to more advanced jQuery concepts: assigning dynamic IDs, event bubbling/propagation, event delegation.
 Value added curriculum!
 They won't be expected to incorporate it in the Friday independent project.

-# Building an Address Book I
+## Building an Address Book I: Adding Our First Constructor and Prototype Method

 Let's build an address book with contacts using constructors and prototype methods.
 We'll focus on business logic for now.
 We won't use jQuery or create any user interface logic until after we've written our business logic.